 - wandering around in a confused way.

-These CFS may start with a simple focal seizure and last around two or three minutes (about the length of a song on the radio).
-It can then take the person around 5 - 10 minutes to come around.
+These CFS may start with a simple focal seizure and may last around two or three minutes.

 Frontal lobe complex focal seizures may include: